-- On the computer running the Wowza media server, navigate to [install-dir]/examples/VideoChat and then click install.bat.
+- On the computer running Wowza Streaming Engine, navigate to [install-dir]/examples/VideoChat and then click install.bat.
 This installs a live application named videochat.

-Note: The videochat application comes with low-latency streaming enabled as this is beneficial for chat applications.
-For more information on low-latency applications, see How to set up low latency applications in Wowza Streaming Engine for RTMP streaming.
+Note: The videochat application comes with low latency streaming enabled as this is beneficial for chat applications.
+For more information on low-latency applications, see Set up low-latency applications in Wowza Streaming Engine for RTMP streaming.

 - Copy the files in [install-dir]/examples/VideoChat/FlashRTMPPlayer to your web server.
 For this example, place the four files and two folders in a folder in the web root named VideoChat.

-The example player.html webpage contains embedded video players that can connect to and preview a computer's webcam feed, stream that video to the Wowza media server, and playback a stream from the media server.
+The example player.html webpage contains embedded video players that can connect to and preview a computer's webcam feed, stream that video to Wowza Streaming Engine, and play a stream from the server.
 Navigate to this webpage on two remote client computers (Computer1 and Computer2) to test the videochat application.

 To test the videochat application on two client computers:

-- In an Internet browser, navigate to http://[your-web-server]/VideoChat/player.html to open the VideoChat player you moved to your web server.
+- In a browser, navigate to http://[your-web-server]/VideoChat/player.html to open the VideoChat player you moved to your web server.

-- If your Wowza media server is on a different computer than Computer 1 or Computer 2, change the Server value on that client to rtmp://[wowza-ip-address]/videochat (where [wowza-ip-address] is the IP address or hostname of the Wowza media server).
+- If Wowza Streaming Engine is running on a different computer than Computer 1 or Computer 2, change the Server value on that client to rtmp://[wowza-ip-address]/videochat (where [wowza-ip-address] is the IP address or hostname of the server).

 - Click Connect.
 In the Adobe Flash Player Settings dialog box, click Allow to give Adobe Flash Player access to your webcam and microphone.
 When Flash Player has access, video from your webcam will be displayed in the Sender video section on the left side of the webpage.